Taking Control of Intra-class Variation in Conditional GANs Under Weak Supervision: Intra-class variation isolation

 \subsection{Intra-class variation isolation}

-In order to control some attribute of a generated image in a continuous fashion, for example the pose seen in a face-image, a typical C-GAN would require each training image to be labeled with a precise and accurate pose-estimation.
-For our method, intra-class variation isolation (IVI), precise continuous labels are not required.
-Nevertheless, the IVI-GAN is still able to learn models with disentangled sources of variation that are continuously adjustable via semantically meaningful parameters.
+In order to control some attribute of a generated image in a continuous fashion, for example the pose seen in a face-image, a typical cGAN requires each training image to be labelled with a precise and accurate pose-estimation.
+Our method, intra-class variation isolation (IVI), requires only the weak supervision of binary category labels indicating whether or not a particular form of variation is present.
+The IVI-GAN is then allowed to learn its own multivariate model of that form of variation.